freeCodeCamp/freeCodeCamp/guide/english/bulma/index.md

 ### Using a CDN

-Take one of the links from [this page](https://cdnjs.com/libraries/bulma) and embedd them in your project.
+Take one of the links from [this page](https://cdnjs.com/libraries/bulma) and embed them in your project.

 ### GitHub Repository